deltachat/deltachat-pages/en/help.md

 Every green-checkmarked Contact either did a direct [QR-scan](#howtoe2ee) with you or was introduced by an already green-checkmarked contact to you.
 Introductions happen automatically when a new green-checkmarked member is added to a group.
-Whoever adds a contact to a green-checkmarked group becomes an *introducer* for this contact for all those members who didn't yet know about the added contact.
+Whoever adds a contact to a green-checkmarked group becomes an introducer for this contact for all those members who didn't yet know about the added contact.
-In a green-checkmarked Contact profile you can tap on the *introducer* repeatedly until you get to the green-checkmarked contact with which you did a [QR-scan](#howtoe2ee) yourself.
+In a green-checkmarked Contact profile you can tap on the introducer repeatedly until you get to the green-checkmarked contact with which you did a [QR-scan](#howtoe2ee) yourself.
 All members of a green-checkmarked group were thus introduced to each other by a series of QR-code scans which can not be corrupted or compromised by e-mail servers or the transport network.

-For in-depth discussion of "guaranteed end-to-end encryption" please see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html) and specifically about "Verified Groups" which is the technical term of what is now called "green-checkmarked" or "guaranteed end-to-end encrypted" chats.
+For more in-depth discussion of "guaranteed end-to-end encryption" please see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html) and specifically read about "Verified Groups", the technical term of what is called here "green-checkmarked" or "guaranteed end-to-end encrypted" chats.

 ### "Messages may not be end-to-end encrypted anymore", what does this mean? {#verificationbroken}